Managing Computer Security Incident Response Teams

 Before attending this course, participants are encouraged to attend the companion course, Creating a Computer Security Incident Response Team.

-Note: There is some content overlap between the Managing CSIRTs course and the Fundamentals of Incident Handling course.
+Note: There is some content overlap between the Managing CSIRTs course and the Foundations of Incident Management course.
 We recommend that attendees register for one course or the other, but not both.
 The Managing CSIRTs course focuses on incident handling issues from an operational management perspective and discusses best practices in sustaining an effective operation.
 The Fundamentals of Incident Handling course covers more technical topics such as email and malware attacks.
 The Fundamentals of Incident Handling course is designed to introduce new incident handlers to the basic skills and processes they will need to perform incident handling work.

 - managers who are interested in implementing or are required to implement a CSIRT